-Of course, your team will think of a multitude of ideas, but will help you solve the dilemma.
+Of course, your team will think of a multitude of ideas, but A/B testing will help you solve the dilemma.
 As you see which ads perform better on different channels, the choice will be much clearer.
 There can also be a case of “targeting along the way,” where you inquire with your buyers about the appeal of your ads.

 As your split testing and campaigns bring results, you will be able to acquire even more data for your targeting.
 With more information, your brand will grow, and one success will fuel the next.
-Targeting and understanding buyers’ personas is nothing more than a simple process you have to establish.
+Targeting and understanding buyers personas is nothing more than a simple process you have to establish.

-With the right analytical basis, you can know the behavior of your customers.
+With the right analytical basis, you can know the behaviour of your customers.
 From that point, you can choose the content and channels, according to the mapped buying journey.
 With segmenting and clever campaigns, you will be able to accomplish all your business goals.
 You can also use free buyer persona templates to communicate your personas internally.
 Stay consistent, and you will see your success grow in real time.